FreeRADIUS/wiki.freeradius.org/version4/signaling.md

 A thread's event loop is used for two things:

-* waiting on sockets (read / write availabilit)
+* Waiting on sockets (read / write availability).
-* wait for a timer event which needs servicing.
+* Wait for a timer event which needs servicing.

 When nothing is to be done, the thread blocks, waiting on the event loop.

-It is *not* used to process the atomic queues.
+The event loop is *not* used to directly process the atomic queues, though it may be used to communicate information about their states.

 If we do a busy loop over all the queues checking for new packets, and by calling kevent to check for I/O events, we use lots of CPU time, so